-Scaling Groups¶
+Scaling Groups

-The Scaling Groups subpage details the various compute scaling groups available to Orion.
-The two tables below represent spot and nonspot/on-demand EC2 instances.
+The Scaling Groups tab details the various computational scaling groups available in Orion.

 Name |